Bharathanatyam (film): Release

+Theatrical

 The film was given a U certificate by the Censor Board prior to its release.

+Home media

-Prime Video and ManoramaMax acquired the digital distribution rights and began streaming it on 27 September 2024.
+Amazon Prime Video and ManoramaMAX acquired the digital distribution rights and began streaming on 27 September 2024.
+The film began streaming on YouTube from 18 February 2026.
+The film also started streaming on Netflix from 22 May 2026.

 Reception

 Critical reception

 Arjun Ramachandran of The South First rated the film 3/5 stars and wrote: "A feel-good entertainer with a compelling story and convincing performances".
 Vivek Santhosh of The New Indian Express rated the film 3/5 stars and wrote: "An entertaining and self-aware family comedy".
 Rohit Panikker of Times Now rated the film 3/5 stars and reviewed: "An Entertaining Film With Its Share Of Laugh Out Loud Moments".

 Viewership

-Even though the film underperformed in theatres, the film became huge success on OTT platforms with earning over 58 Million streaming minutes.
+Even though the film underperformed in theatres, the film became huge success on OTT platforms with earning over 50 million views in 10 days and crossed 100 million in a month.

+Sequels

+In July 2025, a sequel titled Bharathanatyam 2 Mohiniyattam was announced.
+The film is directed by Krishnadas Murali, who co-wrote with Vishnu R. Pradeep.
+The sequel continues the storyline of Bharathanatyam with a reportedly darker and more eventful narrative tone.
+It begins filming in November 2025.
+Filming of Mohiniyattam was completed in January 2026, with principal cast members including Saiju Kurup, Kalaranjini, Sreeja Ravi, Jinil Rex, and Jivin Rex returning to reprise their roles.
+New additions to the cast include Vinay Forrt, Jagadish, Suraj Venjaramoodu, rapper Baby Jean, Nisthar Sait, and Santhosh K. Nayar.
+The production wrapped up its shoot on 7 January 2026.
+It was released theatrically on 10 April 2026 as a Vishu release.